CMIP-Data-Request/CMIP7_DReq_Content/scripts/README_airtable_export.md

 schema.bases:read
 See the structure of a base, like table names or field types
 ```
+These scopes give read permission for records and schema information.
 "Access" controls which bases are accessible via the token.
-For the working version public bases (for the "raw export") scroll to find:
+For the working version public bases (for the "raw export"), scroll to find:
 ```
 Data Request Opportunities (Public)
 Data Request Physical Parameters (Public)
 Data Request Variables (Public)
 ```
-and add all of them.
+and add all of these.
-For a release base scroll to find (e.g. for v1.2 of the data request):
+For a release base, scroll to find (e.g., for v1.2 of the data request):
 ```
 Data Request v1.2
 ```